Connect with us

 Need Money for Groceries?
 SNAP might be able to help!

 You may be eligible for Supplemental Nutrition Assistance (SNAP) benefits.
-Student Case Management can help you apply for SNAP remotely!
+Student Case Management can help you apply for SNAP - please make an appointment.

 The CSU Student Case Management and Referral Coordination Office supports the University Diversity Statement knowing that Colorado State University is committed to embracing diversity through the inclusion of individuals reflective of characteristics such as: age, culture, different ideas and perspectives, disability, ethnicity, first generation status, familial status, gender identity and expression, geographic background, marital status, national origin, race, religious and spiritual beliefs, sex, sexual orientation, socioeconomic status, physical appearance, medical diagnosis, documentation status, and veteran status with special attention given to populations historically underrepresented or excluded from participation in higher education.
 The University’s commitment to diversity is a longstanding one that reflects our role and mission as a land-grant institution.